-It is recommended that provision be made in Part One stating that no subdivision or development of "sensitive land uses" be permitted within the WWTP odour buffer prior to further odour modelling required to determine an appropriate WWTP odour buffer.
+Part One includes provisions stating that no subdivision or development of sensitive land uses be permitted within the WWTP odour buffer prior to further odour modelling, and approval from the City of Greater Geraldton and Water Corporation.
+Part 4.1 provides further information in regards to separation distances and sensitive land uses.